 Citibank's competitive offer, Citi ® Double Cash Card – 18 month BT offer is another no-annual-fee credit card offering cash rewards.
 This card has an across-the-board 1 percent cash reward, and you can earn another 1 percent cash reward when you pay at least the minimum balance.

-If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months, six months longer than the Blue Cash Everyday® Card from American Express.
+If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months.

 Blue Cash Everyday® Card from American Express vs. Capital One® Quicksilver® Cash Rewards Credit Card